Financhill

 Teleflex

-• Which has Higher Returns TFX or BSX?
+• Which has Higher Returns TFX or IART?

 Company Gross Margin Earnings Per Share Invested Capital